ZhixueD/Streaming-data-pipeline-on-google-cloud-for-yelp-user-review-data/README.md

 What is Yelp used for?
 With unmatched local business information, photos and review content, Yelp provides a one-stop local platform for consumers to discover, connect and transact with local businesses of all sizes by making it easy to request a quote, join a waitlist, and make a reservation, appointment or purchase.

-In this project, I simulate yelp website which continuously collect million's user review on local businesses.
+In this project, I simulate yelp website which continuously collect million's user reviews on local businesses.
 Here, I write a python code which can simulate users continuously publish reviews to a Pub/Sub topic.
 And then, I write a apache beam (python) code to run a streaming dataflow pipeline, do some simple data cleaning and load it to Bigquery data warehouse in real time.
 Therefore, I can writen SQL code to analyze and report result in real time.
 And serching reviews for certain business in realtime.
 The whole streaming pipeline is runing on Google cloud platform.

 The whole project include: